Convolutional Spiking Neural Networks for Detecting Anticipatory Brain Potentials Using Electroencephalogram: Methods

-The data was processed in several steps using the open source EEG toolkit: EEGLAB \cite{delorme_makeig_2004} along with the TBT plugin \cite{mattan_s_ben_shachar_2022_5948294} using only the trials that were not marked for removal during the experiments (see Fig. \ref{DP}).
+The data was processed in several steps using the open source EEG toolkit EEGLAB \cite{delorme_makeig_2004} along with the TBT plugin \cite{mattan_s_ben_shachar_2022_5948294} for only the trials that were not marked for removal during the experiments (see Figure \ref{DP}).